Oddjob

 Oddjob processes the contents of the file oddjob.xml found in the same directory as the jar file.
 This can be changed with Oddjob Designer just like any other Oddjob file.

-Why COMPLETE and NOT COMPLETE not SUCCESS and FAILURE?
+Why COMPLETE and INCOMPLETE not SUCCESS and FAILURE?

-Oddjob doesn't fail! - it merley deferres success.
-Oddjob is all about retrying and NOT COMPLETE was intended to reflect this.
+Oddjob doesn't fail! - it merely defers success.
+Oddjob is all about retrying and INCOMPLETE was intended to reflect this.

 Why can you only configure a nested Oddjob?

-It might seem slightly irritating that you can't specifiy a classpath or name attrribute at the top level oddjob element but there are two problems with this.
+It might seem slightly irritating that you can't specify a classpath or name attribute at the top level oddjob element but there are two problems with this.
 Firstly Oddjob is already running when it process the file so it would have to reconfigure itself mid flow.
 Secondly which configuration should Oddjob use?
 That applied on the nested Oddjob, or that in the top level element?
-To keep things simple only extenal configuration of Oddjob is supported.
+To keep things simple only external configuration of Oddjob is supported.
 This does however mean that we sometimes need two Oddjob files to get something done.

 Development